klipanmali/SpringBootHelloWorld/README.md

   - @Resource -for injecting, but @Autowired is little bit more powerful
   - @RestController - controller, controls the ULRs, combines @Controller and @ResponseBody, two annotations that results in web requests returning data rather than view(MVC).
 Used to define the RESTful web services.
 It serves JSON, XML and custom response.
+  - @Service - Service Components, used to contain business logic
   - @SpringBootApplication - the entry point for the spring boot application, package containing @SpringBootApplication class and all sub packages are scanned for classes to add in "Application context", combines:
     - @Configuration - tags the class as a source of bean definitions for the application context